-- Worked in close collaboration with GObike Buffalo and Buffalo CarShare (two local nonprofit start-ups, one of them housed in the Beecher Innovation Center) on developing alternative modes of transportation for Buffalo residents knocking on nearly 5,000 doors in the neighborhoods surrounding the campus to gather data on community needs and communicate Buffalo's growing alternative transportation system and emerging job opportunities on the BNMC.
+Engaged the community through a comprehensive outreach campaign, called Go Buffalo, knocking on nearly 5,000 doors in the neighborhoods surrounding the campus to gather data on community needs and communicate Buffalo's growing alternative transportation system and emerging job opportunities on the BNMC.
+Started a campaign called GO BNMC, designed to reward and incentivize campus employees for using alternative modes of transportation.